Gandasi

-Gandasi is a "hobli" in Hassan district of India.
+Gandasi is a hobli in Hassan district of India.
 As per census survey of India 2011, the location code number of Gandasi is 615799.

 Location

-Gandasi village is located in Arsikere Taluk of Hassan district, Karnataka state, India.
+Gandasi hobli (Taluk division) is located in Arsikere Taluk of Hassan district, Karnataka state, India.
 The village is located on State Highway 7 between Mysuru and Arsikere.

 Postal code

 There is a post office in Gandasi and the postal code is 573119.